Realist2022/Realist2022/README.md

 # Kia Ora!
 I'm Sonny/Realist2022 👋

 Welcome to my GitHub profile!
-This is where I showcase my projects and learning journey in software development.
-I'm passionate about web development, mobile apps for full stack applications and constantly exploring new technologies.
+Here, I share my journey through software development with a focus on full-stack applications.
+I’m passionate about building end-to-end solutions and enjoy experimenting with new technologies that push the boundaries of what’s possible.

 ---

 ## About Me

-- 🔭 I’m currently working on: A wide range of Full stack applications
+- 🔭 I’m currently working on: A wide range of Full stack applications from AI chat bots to custom vision.
 - 🌱 I’m currently learning: AI tools for advancing technologies and integrating them with full stack development.
 - 🤝 I’m looking to collaborate on: AI Technologies and different ways for integrating them into web designs
 - 💬 Ask me about: AI chatbots, custom vision or full stack development tools and frameworks